bushido2014/Landing/README.md

 bower install
 ```

-Finally, run `npm start` to run the Sass compiler.
+Finally, run `npm start` or  `foundation watch` to run the Sass compiler.
 It will re-run every time you save a Sass file.